nymtech/docs/content/10-introduction.md

 ## Coconut

-Coconut provides blinded credentials based on the testimony of a set of decentralized, blockchain-based issuing authorities.
+Coconut provides blinded credentials based on the testimony of a set of decentralized, blockchain-based Issuing Authorities.
 It implements the threshold credentials protocol detailed in the [Coconut](https://arxiv.org/abs/1802.07344) academic paper.
 It allows users to receive cryptographic claims from a set of authorities, then cut the link between the issued credentials while still allowing third-party systems to verify the claims.

 As an example of its uses, consider VPN systems.

 Today, VPN providers typically hold payment data allowing them to de-anonymize their users - not because they want to, but because it isn't possible to answer the question "has this person paid to use our service?" without seeing a credit card payment.

-Coconut can solve this problem: a set of decentralised authorities verify payment and give the user a cryptographic credential.
+Coconut can solve this problem.

+A set of decentralised Issuing Authorities verify payment and give the user a cryptographic credential.
 The credential contains an assertion that the user has paid, without any other identifying data.
-The user's Coconut client then re-randomizes the credential, so that it's a completely different credential than what the issuing authority provided (thus providing anonymity).
+The user's Coconut client then re-randomizes the credential, so that although it contains the same cryptographic claim ("this person has paid"), it's a completely different credential than what the Issuing Authorities provided.
+Privacy is preserved, even against the credential Issuing Authorities.

-When the user attempts to use the VPN service, the VPN provider can check this the anonymous credential with the issuing authority to prove that payment happened.
-However, neither the Issuing Authority nor the VPN service know nothing else about the user.
+When the user attempts to use the VPN service, the VPN provider can check the Coconut credential with the Issuing Authorities to prove that payment happened.
+However, neither the Issuing Authorities nor the VPN service know nothing else about the user.

 The VPN example is a simple way of explaining Coconut via a single use case.
 However, it's worth noting that Coconut is a general-purpose system.
-Many other applications are possible (electronic voting systems, interaction with business or government systems giving up minimal data, or storing data in publicly-accessible blockchains without revealing whose data it is).
+Many other applications are possible (electronic voting systems, interaction with business or government systems, or storing data in publicly-accessible blockchains without revealing whose data it is).

 Coconut functionality is built in to the Nym core platform.
 Nym uses a [Tendermint](https://tendermint.com/) blockchain to keep track of credential issuance and prevent double-spending of credentials.
 It also contains server-side APIs to support querying of credentials.
 There is client-side code to re-randomize credentials.